ajdlm/rpg-review-scraper/README.md

 Add more review sources -- this is why the GameSpot logo appears above the titles of the reviews instead of, for instance, in the navbar.
 The idea is that the logo of whatever site a particular review was scraped from would appear above its title.

+It should be noted that this is also why the reviewSummary property of the app's Review model/objects still exists in the code despite the fact that no review summaries appear on the website.
+This is because while GameSpot has removed review summaries from its search results page, other publications that might be added in future iterations of the app may still include such a feature.

 ## Technologies Used

 * HTML/CSS